kyma-incubator/compass/docs/architecture/app-runtime-flows.md

 # Application and Runtime flows

-The following diagrams shows interactions between [Application](./../terminology.md#application), [Management Plane](./../terminology.md#management-plane) and [Runtime](./../terminology.md#runtime).
+The following diagrams show interactions between Application, Management Plane and Runtime.

 ## Application connection

 Application connection consists of two phases: Application pairing and API registration.
-In the process of connecting new Application, two Management Plane's components are involved: [Director](./../terminology.md#mp-director) and [Connector](./../terminology.md#mp-connector).
+In the process of connecting new Application, two Management Plane's components are involved: Director and Connector.

 ### Application pairing phase